Visit our Sister Sites:

 Early in the summer, your plants will begin to produce large flowers on long stems.
 They will continually produce flowers, even after the first light frost.
 As you pick the flowers for indoor arrangements, look carefully on the stem and the undersides of the leaves for aphids.

 Pinch back plants for bushier growth.
-Remove dead flowers to promote more blooms and to maintain an attractive appearance.
+Remove dead flowers to promote more blooms, and to maintain an attractive appearance.

 Insect and Disease:

 Insects like Calendulas.
 Aphids are a big, common problem.
 Treat regularly and often with insecticides, or repellents.
-Check flowers closely before bringing indoors.

 Plant mildew problems are also common in hot, humid weather or rainy weather.
 Use fungicides as soon as mildew problems appear.